An Online newsletter of

 GreenLight Collectibles has put our love of Mayberry into a 1:64th scale replica of the Mayberry squad car.
 This die-cast replica is the same size as the 1961 squad car released in 1998 by Johnny Lightning.

 This is an officially licensed, limited-edition run, so don't delay and miss the chance to add this 1967 Ford Custom Mayberry Squad Car to your collection.

 And remember that your purchase from Weaver's help support Mayberry events and Mayberry-related charitable causes all year long at locations all around the country.
 Those sales also help keep our online Mayberry newsletters and communities available to everybody free of charge.
 As always, thank you for shopping at Weaver's!

 Floyd's Barbershop Bulletin Board

-The Andy Griffith Museum, featuring the amazing collection of Andy Griffith artifacts started by the late Emmett Forrest, is now celebrating its completed renovation as of June 29.
+The Andy Griffith Museum, featuring the amazing collection of Andy Griffith artifacts started by the late Emmett Forrest, is celebrating its recently completed renovation.
 The museum is open daily in Mount Airy, N.C.
 For info, visit the website at www.andygriffithmuseum.org or call (336) 786-1604.